-If you’re a fitness or health pro who’s been known to say “healthy eating is easy” or “people just aren’t trying hard enough” — stop and reexamine.
+If you’re a fitness or health pro who’s been known to say “healthy eating is easy” or “people just aren’t trying hard enough” — please stop and reexamine your thought process.

 Healthy eating requires more effort and organization than most people think.
 Do some outreach.
 Find an accountability partner.
-Sign up for a nutrition coach.
-You dont have to do this alone.
+Work with a coach.
+You don't have to do this alone.